schauveau/lesyd/README.md

 python3 lesyd.py -c config.yaml
 ```

-If case of success, then the device state should start being published on topic `/lesyd/7c2c67abfd1a/#`
+Im case of success the device state should start being published on topic `/lesyd/7c2c67abfd1a/#` with a json payload.

 If nothing happens then that probably means that the MQTT server is not properly connected to the device.